-T-Systems staff attend refresher courses and further training courses to the necessary extent and at the required intervals.
+Telekom Security staff attend refresher courses and further training courses to the necessary extent and at the required intervals.
+The requirements are reviewed annually and incorporated into the training program.

-In the event that T-Systems provides new training documents that contain relevant training topics, the customer must hold a special training session and adapt procedural instructions.
-This training must be documented in writing and evidence provided to T-Systems or a delegated third party on request.
+In the event that Telekom Security provides new training documents that contain relevant training topics, the customer must hold a special training session and adapt procedural instructions.
+This training must be documented in writing and evidence provided to Telekom Security or a delegated third party on request.